 In addition, “on our shorter cruises, you are going to see Nassau, you have a [private] island experience, which is a pretty nice way to spend a day, and then you are back.
 That is going to be beneficial for those that have limited time off.
 What you get to see in a short amount of time is pretty entertaining.”

 Still others, use Enchantment as a “test ship” to see if they enjoy cruising before committing to a longer voyage.
 “The whole [cruise] experience can be a bit daunting.
 'Will I get seasick?
 Am I going to like it?
 This is a good way to whet the appetite.
 I've seen people who come back and say 'we had our first cruise on Enchantment and now we have ventured out.
-We have been on Freedom, Oasis and Allure.'
+We have been on Freedom of the Seas, Oasis of the Seas and Allure of the Seas.'
 It has a knock-on effect.”

 Royal Caribbean is well-known for its big cruise ships.
 Indeed, the top six largest cruise ships in the world are Royal Caribbean ships.
 However, ships like Enchantment allow Royal to also appeal to cruisers who prefer smaller ships.
 While there may not be enough space for all the features available on the large ships, Enchantment's size has its appeal.